Amir Bashtak Palace

 Every Thursday, 12pm: A cultural day.

-The Institute has launched its new website at the beginning of this year.
+The Institute has launched its new website at the beginning of 2021.
 You can visit it through this link: www.ifegypte.com

 It takes the health of its customers very seriously and has implemented strict health measures to provide you with the best possible educational conditions.
-Wearing a mask will be mandatory for all and physical spacing will be respected in the classroom and in the building.
+Wearing a mask is mandatory for all and physical spacing is respected in the classroom and in the building.

-For more information flock to the institute’s [email protected]
+For more information flock to the institute’s website[email protected].

 You can choose the branch you prefer and see the French language courses for adults and children that are appropriate for you and register there.
 You can also call the institute at the following numbers: 01205558639/01227484951/